College Students

 Teach a Sketching Session

 Are you studying art education?
 Consider teaching Sketching Sessions, a program in which we invite members of the public to join us for an evening of drawing in the galleries with light art instruction.
 Apply by submitting a resume, a faculty letter of recommendation, and a draft lesson plan.
-Applications for fall programs accepted on a rolling basis.
+Applications are accepted on a rolling basis.

 REGISTER